For teaching staff

 - Bridgeman education - art historical images useful for a wide range of subjects

 - British cartoon archive - cartoons from newspapers and other sources going back to the 19th century, particularly strong for politics and news coverage.
 Note: First-time users will need to register.
 To download images please first run a search.
-After searching, click on 'Use this image', select 'non-commercial educational context in the UK' (if appropriate), pick Brookes from the list of institutions and read and agree to the terms and conditions before proceeding.
-Please login with your Brookes username and password.
+After searching, click on 'Use this image', select 'non-commercial educational context in the UK' (if appropriate), pick Oxford Brookes from the list of institutions and read and agree to the terms and conditions before proceeding.
+Please login with your Oxford Brookes username and password.
 You will then be presented with the option to download the image.

 Finding images that are free to use